 Let’s take a closer look at the biggest benefits of converting your business into a limited liability partnership.

 The main point of a limited liability partnership is to protect each partner from the potential mistakes of the others.
 There’s no single, general owner of the business—instead, each partner owns his or her share, and they distribute responsibilities accordingly.
 Your assets aren’t at stake if another partner gets sued for malpractice, for example.

 Of course, that protection doesn’t extend to partnership assets, only to personal assets.
 Therefore, if there’s a lawsuit, then the partnership’s assets get targeted instead of those belonging to individual partners.

-But partners of a limited liability partnership have it better—their cash only gets taxed once, when they fill out their income taxes, since a limited liability partnership doesn’t legally qualify as an individual the same way a corporation does.
+Partners of a limited liability partnership have it better—their cash only gets taxed once, when they fill out their income taxes.
+Business income and profits pass through to each partners’s personal tax return.
+This is called a pass-through entity.

 A limited liability partnership is easy to financially structure—and restructure.
 Partners can come and go, the business can grow and shrink, and even the way a partner’s salary is decided can vary.
 Should a partner get a percentage of the company’s profits?
 Of its gross revenue?
 From one stream, or multiple, or from across the board?

-The best way to calculate these will change from business to business, but having the option to change your company’s structure fairly drastically without altering its business entity type can be a huge help.
+The best way to calculate these will change from business to business, but having the option to change your company’s structure fairly without altering its business entity type can be a huge help.
 You can customize the way you want your LLP to be run by drafting a partnership agreement, which we’ll explain more in a bit.

 Yes, a limited liability partnership is easy to structure—but it’s flexible in more ways than just finances.
 As we mentioned, partners can come and go—and carry with them clients and employees.